-If the Q-function is known, then an optimal feedback control~$\pi$, in the sense of solving the optimisation problem~\eqref{eq:LearningOP}, can be calculated.
-Its simplicity makes the optimal feedback control, also known as \textit{optimal policy}, very appealing.
-This however gives rise to the problem of approximating or learning the $Q$-function~\eqref{eq:QFunction}.
-While there exist various modern approaches addressing the problem~\cite{jang2019q}, the original $Q$-learning algorithm from~\cite{watkins1989learning} takes the form~\Cref{alg:Q-learning}.
+If the Q-function is known, then an optimal feedback control~$\pi$, in the sense of solving the optimization problem~\eqref{eq:LearningOP}, can be calculated.
+Its simplicity makes the optimal feedback control, also known as the \textit{optimal policy}, very appealing.
+This, however, gives rise to the problem of approximating or learning the $Q$-function~\eqref{eq:QFunction}.
+While there exist various modern approaches addressing the problem, see e.g.~\cite{jang2019q}, the original $Q$-learning algorithm from~\cite{watkins1989learning} takes the form of~\Cref{alg:Q-learning}.

 An essential part of \Cref{alg:Q-learning} is the selection of the control action in Step~2.
 One has to find a balance between selecting the currently expected optimal control and selecting a different action hoping it yields a higher cumulative reward in the future.
 There exist several strategies to address this exploration-exploitation dilemma, see e.g.~\cite{Tijsma16}.
-One of the commonly used selection of the control action in the Step 2 of \Cref{alg:Q-learning} is an \textit{$\varepsilon$-greedy} choice.
-For a given $\varepsilon\in [0,1]$, the control action is selected as $u = \max_{u \in \cU } \tilde{Q}_j(x, u)$ with the probability of $1-\varepsilon$ and an arbitrary control $u\in\cU$ is selected with probability of~$\varepsilon$.
+One of the commonly used selection strategies for the control action in the Step~2 of \Cref{alg:Q-learning} is the \textit{$\varepsilon$-greedy} choice.
+For a given $\varepsilon\in [0,1]$, the control action is selected as $u_{k+1} = \max_{u \in \cU } \tilde{Q}_{k}(x_{k}, u)$ with probability $1-\varepsilon$, and an arbitrary control $u_{k+1}\in\cU$ is selected with probability~$\varepsilon$.

-The learning rate~$(\alpha_k)$ plays also a crucial role in addressing the exploration-exploitation dilemma.
-It determines the extent to which \Cref{alg:Q-learning} updates its estimate of the $Q$-function during each iteration by new information.
+The learning rate~$(\alpha_k)$ also plays a crucial role in addressing the exploration-exploitation dilemma.
+It determines the extent to which~\Cref{alg:Q-learning} updates its estimate of the $Q$-function during each iteration by new information.
 It is a decisive factor in the convergence rate of the learning algorithm, see e.g.~\cite{even2003learning}.
 To proceed combining the controller~\eqref{eq:controller_recursive} with the Q-learning strategy, we recall the following result~\cite{watkins1992q}.